mmistakes/minimal-mistakes/_posts/2010-09-09-post-gallery.md

 {% include gallery id="gallery2" caption="This is a second gallery example with images hosted externally." %}

 And for giggles one more gallery just to make sure this works.
+To fill page content container add `class="full"`.

-{% include gallery id="gallery3" caption="This is a third gallery example with two images." %}
+{% include gallery id="gallery3" class="full" caption="This is a third gallery example with two images and fills the entire content container." %}